ranaumair123/Desi-Delight/readme.md

 - Use your admin panel to Add Tables to show in the Table to select the tables to book.

 ## Frameworks, Libraries and Programs
-Django is the main high level Python web framework used to speed up the process of building this application.
+1.Django is the main high level Python web framework used to speed up the process of building this application.
-Django Allauth is used to set up user authentication on the site.
+2.Django Allauth is used to set up user authentication on the site.
-Django Crispy Forms is used to initialise bootstrap form classes in all forms in the project.
+3.Django Crispy Forms is used to initialise bootstrap form classes in all forms in the project.
-Django Countries is installed for the countries select field on the order form.
+4.Django Countries is installed for the countries select field on the order form.
-Gunicorn is used for deploying the project to Heroku.
+5.Gunicorn is used for deploying the project to Heroku.
-Bootstrap is used to form the layout of the website and make it responsive.
+6.Bootstrap is used to form the layout of the website and make it responsive.
 It is also used to add components to the project.
-Stripe is used as a payment processing platform for the project.
+7.Stripe is used as a payment processing platform for the project.
-Amazon AWS is used to store the static files and media files belonging to the project.
+8.Amazon AWS is used to store the static files and media files belonging to the project.
-Postgres is the database used by the deployed project.
+9.Postgres is the database used by the deployed project.
-Google Fonts is used to implement the primary font of Archivo and the secondary font of Montserrat.
+10.Google Fonts is used to implement the primary font of Archivo and the secondary font of Montserrat.
-Font Awesome is used to add icons to the website.
+11.Font Awesome is used to add icons to the website.
-Coolor is used to develop a colour scheme for the project.
+12.Coolor is used to develop a colour scheme for the project.
-Flaticon is used to create and style a shortcut icon/favicon for the project.
+13.Flaticon is used to create and style a shortcut icon/favicon for the project.
-TinyPNG is used to compress the imagery memory size of the repository to help improve the speed of the website.
+14.TinyPNG is used to compress the imagery memory size of the repository to help improve the speed of the website.
-Pinetools was used to resize wireframes.
+15.Pinetools was used to resize wireframes.
-Hover.css is used to apply a colour change to certain elements on the page when hovered over with the mouse.
+16.Hover.css is used to apply a colour change to certain elements on the page when hovered over with the mouse.
-Balsamiq is used to create the wireframing for the project.
+17.Balsamiq is used to create the wireframing for the project.
-Quick Database Diagrams is used to create the database schema for the project.
+18.Quick Database Diagrams is used to create the database schema for the project.
-Autoprefixer is used to add web prefixes to all the CSS files in the project so the styling renders properly on all browsers.
+19.Autoprefixer is used to add web prefixes to all the CSS files in the project so the styling renders properly on all browsers.
-Am I responsive? is used to create a mockup of the project.
-Markdown TOC has been used to create a table of contents for the README.md and TESTING.md files.
+20.Markdown TOC has been used to create a table of contents for the README.md and TESTING.md files.
-Git is used for version control.
+21.Git is used for version control.
 Code produced in the Gitpod terminal is committed and then pushed to GitHub.
-GitHub is used to store the project code pushed from Git.
+22.GitHub is used to store the project code pushed from Git.
-Heroku has been used to deploy the project.
+23.Heroku has been used to deploy the project.